honeycombio/refinery/README.md

 ## Setting up Refinery

 Refinery is designed to sit within your infrastructure where all sources of Honeycomb events (aka spans if you're doing tracing) can reach it.
-A standard deployment will have a cluster of servers running Refinery accessible via a load balancer.
-Refinery instances must be able to communicate with each other to concentrate traces on single servers.
+A standard deployment will have a cluster of two or more Refinery processes accessible via a separate load balancer.
+Refinery processes must be able to communicate with each other to concentrate traces on single servers.

 Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
 Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).